Universal Credit rules for tenants which can affect landlords

 There is to be a separate system known as personal independent payments for the disabled which will operate alongside Universal Credit.

 The benefit cap

-UC (along with other benefits) is capped so that the maximum amount payable for couples (and single parents with children) is capped at £500 per week and for single people £350 per week.
-It is proposed that from Autumn 2016 onwards the maximum amount is reduced and different amounts are payable in London and outside London.
-The figures in London will then be £442.31 per week for couples and £296.35 for single people.
+UC (along with other benefits) is capped to a maximum amount.
+The maximum amount is higher in the Greater London area than outside London.
+The figures in London are £442.31 per week for couples and £296.35 for single people.
 For single people in London the maximum will be £384.62 per week and outside London £257.69 per week.

 From April 1st 2017, entitlement to the housing element of Universal Credit is removed from certain young people aged 18 - 21.
 The provisions will only apply to new claims in full, i.e. digital service areas after 1st April 2017 by claimants who are at least 18 and under the age of 22 who are subject to all work related requirements, and who are single or a member of a couple claiming as a single person.
 It is estimated that 10,000 claimants will be affected.
 Claimants in live service areas are not affected.

 The following claimants will be able to receive the housing costs element of UC (assuming other eligibility requirements are fulfilled):

 - Claimants responsible for a child or a qualifying young person.

 - Claimants placed in temporary accommodation under a Local Authorities' duties to homeless people.